Here's a quick checklist for making a will in Utah:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In Utah, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Utah's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
-If you have neither a spouse nor children, your grandchildren or your parents will get your property.
+If you have neither a spouse nor children, your grandchildren or parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, great aunts and uncles, nieces, nephews, cousins of any degree, and the descendants of a spouse who dies before you do.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.
+(Utah Code §§ 75-2-102; 75-2-103, 75-2-105 (2024).)

 No. You can make your own will in Utah, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+However, you might want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Utah, you must be:

 You must make your will on hard copy.
 That is, it must be on actual paper.
-It cannot be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?," below.)
+It can't be on an audio, video, or any other digital file.
+(Although, see "Can I Make a Digital or Electronic Will?" below.)
 Type and print your will using a computer, or you can use a typewriter.
-Utah does permit handwritten wills Utah Code § 75-2-502 but they are usually not a good idea.
+Utah does permit handwritten wills (called "holographic wills") but they usually are not a good idea.
+(Utah Code § 75-2-502 (2024).)

 To finalize your will in Utah:

-Although Utah law allows "interested" people to witness your will who stand to inherit from it (Utah Code § 75-2-505), it's generally best to only use "disinterested" witnesses to avoid claims of undue influence.
+Although Utah law allows "interested" people to witness your will who stand to inherit from it, it's generally best to only use "disinterested" witnesses to avoid claims of undue influence.
+(Utah Code § 75-2-505 (2024).)

-For holographic wills, you do not need witnesses, but your signature and all material portions of the will must be in your own handwriting.
-Utah Code § 75-2-502.
+For holographic wills, you don't need witnesses, but your signature and all material portions of the will must be in your handwriting.
+(Utah Code § 75-2-502 (2024).)

-No, in Utah, you do not need to notarize your will to make it legal.
+No, you don't need to notarize your will to make it legal in Utah.

 Yes.
 In Utah, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.